fpeterek/strojove-uceni/airline-fares/README.md

 It must be noted that the data is a collection of offers scraped from Expedia, not a collection of trips that were actually sold.
 Thus, we must take this data with a grain of salt, although we can at the very least assume the airlines are not operating empty flights.
-Many resources are spent on optimizing routes served by airlines, and therefore we can assume the airports with the most offers available are also the most desired destinations among holiday-goers.
+A lot of effort is put into optimizing routes served by airlines, and therefore we can assume the airports with the most offers available are also the most desired destinations among holiday-goers.

 |Airport|Airport name|Number of visits|